AsifProg/task_manager/README.md

   - CSRF and XSS protection
   - **Role-based access control** ensures restricted access to sensitive data
   - Automated testing and CI/CD pipeline (planned in future updates)

+## Demo
+To preview the live demo of the application please visit <a href="https://task-manager-dil0.onrender.com" target="_blank" rel="noopener noreferrer">FocusDeck</a>

 ## 📂 Project Structure

 ```